-While our results suggest that California firms facing larger director labor market frictions react more strongly to the gender quota announcement, a large portion of the negative announcement returns for California firms remains unexplained.
-This casts doubt on the view that that supply-side constraints are the main driver of the negative announcement returns (Greene, Intintoli, and Kahle, 2019; Hwang, Shivdasasni, and Simintzi, 2019).
-We argue that, to understand the large and negative announcement returns to the gender quota, a broader view on investors' distaste for government regulation is needed.
+While our results suggest that California firms facing larger director labor market frictions react more strongly to the gender quota announcement, a large portion of the negative announcement returns for California firms and, most importantly, the negative reaction of non-California firms remains unexplained.
 We propose that, independent of the nature the quota, shareholders may have a general distaste of governmental interference with company affairs and do not appreciate legislation that forces companies to change their organizational structure to achieve non-monetary goals.
-This general distaste for legislation of non-economic values, together with the expectation that more legislation of this kind may follow, can explain why we observe such large reactions to a quota with presumably limited scope and reach.
+This general distaste for government interventions, together with the expectation that more legislation of this kind may follow, can explain why we observe such large reactions to a quota with presumably limited scope and reach.

-Shareholders' expectation of similar legislation to follow the adoption of the gender quota seems justified.
-In recent years, there have been several attempts to legislate non-economic values.
+Shareholders' expectation of similar stakeholder-friendly legislation to follow the adoption of the gender quota seems justified.
+In recent years, there have been several attempts to introduce such legislation.
 At the federal level, for instance, Senator Elizabeth Warren proposed the Accountable Capitalism Act, a federal bill that would require that employees elect 40% of a board of directors of any corporation with over \$1 billion in tax receipts.
-At the state level, California has frequently been the first state to enact legislation targeting non-economic values, which was often later adopted by other U.S.
+At the state level, California has frequently been the first state to enact legislation protecting stakeholders, which was often later adopted by other U.S. states.
+An example is the adoption of a statewide \$12 minimum hourly wage (with staged increases to \$15 by January 1, 2022), which will more than double the federal minimum wage of \$7.25.
+If shareholders interpret the gender quota as a signal that further (costly) legislation regarding equal opportunities (or other ESG-related aspects) may follow, stock prices will decline even if the gender quota itself does not last.